alevchuk/pstm/lnd-e2e-testing/README.md

 # On Debian, to get dig, you'll need to install the "dnsutils" package
 ```

-test with netcat from a different host
+4. Test with netcat from a different host

 ```
 echo hi | nc <external_ip_of_LND_host> 9735